biof395/spring2020/README.md

 Important notes
 ---------------
-This is a tentative outline for the course and may be updated throughout the semester.
+This is a tentative outline for the course and may be updated throughout the quarter.

 <!---